What matters most: impacted fetal head at caesarean birth

 What we’d like to know

-2. There are no right or wrong answers.
-Please answer based on what you think matters most.
+2. There are no right or wrong answers, we just want to know what matters most to you.

 Logo for the University of Bristol